 The following Schedule of Charges and Special Fees shall apply, where applicable, to all students at UHCL.
 These tuition and fee charges are assessed according to the number of semester credit hours for which students enroll and are payable at the time of registration.
 Students are not registered and are not entitled to university privileges until their tuition and fees have been paid in full.
-If payment is made by check or money order, such check or money order must be payable to the University of Houston-Clear Lake.
+If payment is made by check or money order, please make payable to the University of Houston-Clear Lake.

 The charges quoted are those authorized at the time of publication of this catalog but are subject to change without notice as necessitated by university or legislative actions.
-Questions should be directed to the Office of the Cashier.
+Questions should be directed to Student Business Services.